xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

-USE_PROFILER      OFF         Build with internal profiler USE_HYBRID        OFF         Build in hybrid mode OpenMP and MPI (if Elemental was compiled in hybrid mode, activate) BUILD_PYTHON      ON          Build Python interface BUILD_EXAMPLES    ON          Build Skylark examples (see examples directory) BUILD_ML          ON          Build Skylark with machine learning solvers Build type
+USE_PROFILER      OFF         Build with internal profiler USE_HYBRID        OFF         Build in hybrid mode OpenMP and MPI (if Elemental was compiled in hybrid mode, activate) BUILD_PYTHON      ON          Build Python interface BUILD_EXAMPLES    ON          Build libSkylark examples (see examples directory) BUILD_ML          ON          Build libSkylark with machine learning solvers Build type
 ================ =========== ==========================================================================================

 You can specify the desired build type with ``-DCMAKE_BUILD_TYPE=STRING``,